IvonGu/lectures-1/README.md

 ### Assessment

-Take home exam (50%) and in-class assessment (50%).
+Project assignment (60%) and continuous assessment in weeks 3, 6, 8, 10 (10% each).
 Students will be expected to produce 10 problem sets in the MT.
-Student problem sets will be marked each week, and will provide 50% of the mark.

 ### Schedule